BARRISTER & SOLICITOR LOG IN

 James is an experienced junior counsel with a wide-ranging practice centred on criminal law, appearing in the criminal courts on a daily basis.
 As a member of the Government Legal Service Civil Counsel Panel, he also has substantial experience of advising public sector bodies and government departments to ministerial level in relation to public law issues.

 James is active within the profession having previously served as chair of the Young Bar Association (2018-2020).
-He was a member of the Bar Council for four years.
-He is presently Treasurer to the Criminal Bar Association, and serves on a number of Bar Council committees.
+He was a member of the Bar Council for four years, and has also served on the committee of the Criminal Bar Association.

 2014; LL.B.
 Law with French (First Class Honours), Queen’s University Belfast (including Erasmus Study Programme 2012-2013, French and European Law, Université de Toulouse 1 Capitole)